VladimirKalachikhin/Galadriel-map/README.md

 Create a local copy of dependences and/or edit _index.php_

 ## Emergency kit
 All you need to install, including dependences, are in _emergencykit/_.
+You may download full pack -- more 4MB, or without vector tiles support pack -- less them 1MB.

 ## More thanks
 * [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore) for leaflet-omnivore.
 This patched to show markers and non well-formed gpx files.